-LOS ANGELES (Reuters) - The \$30 billion video game industry's own war of the titans reboots this week with the U.S. launch of Sony Corp.'s PlayStation 3 on Friday and the debut of Nintendo Co.
-Ltd.'s Wii on Sunday.
+The \$US30 billion video game industry's own war of the titans reboots this week with the US launch on Friday of Sony's PlayStation 3 and Sunday's debut of Nintendo's Wii.

-A limited supply, delayed debut and drop in the number of games built exclusively for the new PS3 could choke market leader Sony's quest for mainstream hearts and dollars until after the crucial holiday season, a far different scenario from the last console battle when Sony beat key rivals to market.
+A limited supply, delayed debut and drop in the number of games built exclusively for the new PS3 could stifle market leader Sony's quest for mainstream hearts and dollars until after the crucial holiday season, a far different scenario from the last console battle when Sony beat key rivals to market.